markpmlim/OpenGL-Playgrounds/Readme.md

 Notes on the various playground

-HelloWorld.playground: Renders the graphic equivalent of Hello, World.
+HelloWorld.playground: Renders the graphic equivalent of Hello, World using Modern OpenGL.

+HelloWorld4.playground: Renders the graphic equivalent of Hello, World using function calls introduced in OpenGL 4.x.

 InterpolatedColors.playground: The color attribute at the 4 vertices of the quad (rectangle) is passed to the fragment shader.
 An interpolated value is sent by OpenGL's rasterizer, to the fragment shader.